Tried reverse sweeps to put pressure back on Indian spinners: Van Der Dussen | Sports-Games

 - South Africa

-South African batter Rassie van der Dussen was satisfied that he could execute his sweep shots to perfection as the Indian spinners were unsettled during his team's 31-run win over visitors in the first ODI.
+South African batter Rassie van der Dussen was satisfied that he could execute his sweep shots to perfection against the Indian spinners which unsettled them during his team's 31-run win over the visitors in the first ODI here.

-Van der Dussen's 129 not out off 96 balls and his 204 runs stand with skipper and fellow centurion Temba Bavuma formed the cornerstone of an easy victory.
+Van der Dussen's 129 not out off 96 balls and his 204-run stand with skipper and fellow centurion Temba Bavuma formed the cornerstone of an easy victory for the Proteas.

 ''Yeah, I think it was 68 for 3 when I came in.
 It was taking a bit of turn, so I knew I had to get my sweeps out.
 Generally, the wicket is quite slow here.
 I tried reverse sweeps, a few of them came off, got off to a flyer.
 I tried to put pressure back on them (Indian spinners),'' Van der Dussen said at the online media interaction after the opening ODI here on Wednesday.